savaslabs/savaslabs.github.io/README.md

 reloads, etc. across browsers.
 Useful for testing, hard on performance.
 - In the `serve` task, change `open` to `false` if you don't want BrowserSync to automatically open a browser window for you when you serve the site.
-- TODO: allow devs to use the `--drafts` tag to show works in progress.
-For now you can update the build command in the `build:jekyll:local` task to include the `--drafts` tag.

 ## Image Optimization

 To avoid optimizing images each time the site is built, locally or in Travis, we're committing optimized images to the `_assets` directory.
-When you add a new image, be sure to run `gulp optimize:images` to optimize the new image.
+When you add a new image, be sure to run `npm run images` to optimize the new image.
 When you commit an image, the pre-commit hook will remind you to do this.

 ## Git workflow